Is hemp cultivation legal in the UK?

 • With its increasing popularity and demand, hemp farming can be a profitable venture for farmers, ultimately boosting the economy.

-Where is the UK hemp industry headed?
+So, what is the future of UK hemp industry?

 This incredible plant is not only versatile and eco-friendly, but it also has a range of medical applications.
 With the passing of the UK's Psychoactive Substances Act in 2016, hemp and CBD products have been given the legal go-ahead, leading to increased demand and more opportunities for UK farmers.

 By all predictions, there is nothing stopping hemp from becoming a multi-billion-pound industry in the next few years, apart from the current restrictions on flower and leaf harvesting.
-With specialised products ranging from industrial hemp to medical grade CBD, hemp truly is set to make a major impact, and provide the economy with a much-needed boost.
-But, for this to become a reality, the regulations need to be simplified and the bureaucracy surrounding hemp cultivation must be stripped back in order for UK farmers to truly take advantage of this golden opportunity.
+With specialised products ranging from industrial hemp to medical grade CBD, we hope to see a hemp cultivation expansion in the UK in the coming years.

 Let's hope that the UK Home Office remains open to the idea of a thriving UK hemp industry and removes the burdensome restrictions on growing and harvesting.
 This could lead to an exciting future for both farmers, patients, and consumers alike.